BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 ipd.Audio(audio_path)
 ```

+The second example sounds rather consonant because all ratios are simple fractions of whole numbers.
+It is however not necessary that ratios have to be simple rather they have to approximate simple fractions of whole numbers!
+For example, the ratio of a **perfect fifth**, i.e. the most consonant interval other than **unison** and **octave**, in [12-TET](sec-tet-tuning) is equal to

+$$2^{7/12} \approx 1.4983070 \approx 1.5 \approx \frac{3}{2}$$

+$2^{7/12}$ is so close to 3:2 that it is almost impossible for us humans to hear the difference.
+This is one of the reason why the 12-TET tuning system is generally accepted as the standard tuning system for Western music.

-## Cents
+## Cents and Semitones

-The *cent* is a logarithmic unit of measurement.
+**Cent** and **semitone** are intervals as well as logarithmic unit of measurement.
 As we know, frequency is expressed in a logarithmic scale.
-Along that scale the distance between a given frequency and its double (an *octave*) is divided into 1200 equal parts, each of these parts is one *cent*.
+Along that scale the distance between a given frequency and its double (an **octave**) is divided into 1200 equal parts, each of these parts is one **cent**.
+A semitone is the smallest interval of two different notes playable on the piano, i.e., the distance between two consecutive keys or one **half step** or a **minor second (m2)**.

-In *twelve-tone equal temperament (12-TET)*, a [tuning system](sec-tuning) in which all semitones have the same size, the size of one *semitone* is exactly 100 cents.
+In [12-TET](sec-tet-tuning), a [tuning system](sec-tuning) in which all semitones have the same size, the size of one semitone is exactly 100 cents.
 Hence, in 12-TET the cent can be also defined as one hundredth of a semitone.
 Mathematically, the size in cents of the interval from frequency $f_1$ to frequency $f_2$ is

 $$1200 \cdot \log_2\left( \frac{f_1}{f_2} \right).$$

-Notable, pitch can be perceived in a range which is approximately the same for each person.
+Notable, pitch can be perceived in a (logarithmic) range which is approximately the same for each person.
-In a range from 10 to 25 *cents*, depending on the listeners hearing and musical education or exposer, pitch differences can be perceived.
+In a range from 10 to 25 **cents**, depending on the listeners hearing and musical education or exposer, pitch differences can be perceived.
 In terms of a center frequency $f$, this gives us an interval defined by

 \begin{equation*}